jameshaydon/smproc/README.md

 * Processes `f : Hom as bs` and `g : Hom bs cs` may be composed, producing `f -*- g : Hom as cs`, and this makes a category.
 This is acheived by joining the appropriate communication channels between `f` and `g`.

-* There is also a monoidal structure producing f + g : Hom (as ++ as') (bs ++ bs') whenever f : Hom as  bs g : Hom as' bs'
+* There is also a monoidal structure producing

+      f + g : Hom (as ++ as') (bs ++ bs')

+whenever

+      f : Hom as  bs
+      g : Hom as' bs'

+This runs the processes `f` and `g` in parallel.
 This makes the category of processes a symetric monoidal category, because also have a special process:

       sym: Hom (as ++ bs) (bs ++ as)

 Because we get a symetric monoidal category, we reason about the processes using [string diagrams](https://ncatlab.org/nlab/show/string+diagram).

 ## Example